Please ensure Javascript is enabled for purposes of website accessibility

 Activities like simple drum exercises are an excellent way to regulate the new normal blood pressure for seniors.

+Staying informed about senior health and wellness is essential.
 Read on to understand the ins and outs of blood pressure.
 We’ll explore what ‘normal’ blood pressure looks like for seniors, delve into the implications of high blood pressure, and offer insights on managing and maintaining healthy blood pressure levels.*

 You’re in the right place if: